Lucas Fonseca

-Lucas Silva Fonseca (born 2 August 1985) is a Brazilian footballer who plays for Esporte Clube Bahia as a central defender.
+Lucas Silva Fonseca (born 2 August 1985) is a Brazilian footballer as a central defender.

 Club career

 On 18 January 2015, Lucas Fonseca had his contract with Bahia terminated by mutual consent.
 On 19 January, he transferred to Chinese Super League side Tianjin Teda.

 Fonseca was widely ridiculed after a match between Bahia and Flamengo when the center back's blatant simulation earned him a second yellow card in the thirtieth minute.
 Afterwards many internet memes and videos sprang up poking fun of Fonseca's dive.